 When it comes to generating new customers, the value of referrals can’t be emphasized enough.
 People trust the opinions of their friends and relatives much more than other forms of advertising.
-Thanks to social media, existing customers can expose your business to a whole other world of potential customers with one click.
+Thanks to social media, existing customers can expose your business to a whole different world of potential customers with one click.
 One share from the right person could be your business’s big break, especially if you cater to a niche audience.

-But even if you provide high quality offerings, most people need an incentive for sharing a brand on social media.
+But even if you provide high-quality offerings, most people need an incentive for sharing a brand on social media.
 It’s a simple concept: everyone who shares your business’s social media posts gets a discount.
 You’ll simultaneously increase brand awareness while giving your most loyal customers another reason to keep buying from you.

 2. Low-Level Influencers

-This is basically an expanded version of the previous strategy.
+This is an expanded version of the previous strategy.
 Instead of rewarding a share, you’re rewarding a more detailed post that has the genuine feel of a word-of-mouth referral.

 You probably don’t have the money to afford your industry’s most prominent influencers (and neither does any business with a budget).
 But you don’t have to be a celebrity to have lots of friends or followers who share your interests.
-Brand ambassadors, or low-level influencers, are usually connected to higher level influencers, and they might post in the same social media circles.
+Brand ambassadors, or low-level influencers, are usually connected to higher-level influencers, and they might post in the same social media circles.

-Low-level influencers may also release more authentic posts that don’t obviously seem like advertisements.
+Low-level influencers may also release more authentic posts that don’t seem like advertisements.
 New businesses must stand out in their advertising and cannot structure their posts as if they’ve been around for years.
 It just doesn’t work.

 3. Reward Referrals from Employees

 No one knows your business better than your team.
-They know what sets you apart from your competitors, and what makes your mission, or story, special.
+They know what sets you apart from your competitors and what makes your mission or story special.
 But if this is the case, why don’t your employees already promote your business on their own?

 Maybe it’s because you don’t offer a reward.
 And since we’re talking about employees, that reward doesn’t have to be a discount.
-For example, you could offer an extra vacation day if an employee brings in a certain number of referrals.
-You could even a generous bonus to the employee who brings in the most referrals by the end of the year.
+For example, you could provide an extra vacation day if an employee brings in a certain number of referrals.
+You could even give a generous bonus to the employee who brings in the most referrals by the end of the year.

 4. Create an Online Quiz